-The University of Illinois at Urbana-Champaign is monitoring developments surrounding COVID-19 (novel coronavirus) globally.
-This page includes updates and FAQs relevant to future and current international students and scholars.
+The University of Illinois Urbana-Champaign is monitoring developments surrounding COVID-19 globally.
+This page includes updates and FAQs for future and current international students and scholars.

-If the University has issued you an I-20 or DS-2019 document, this demonstrates our wish to have you join the Illinois family.
+If the university has issued you an I-20 or DS-2019 document, this demonstrates our wish to have you join the University of Illinois Urbana-Champaign family.
 We cannot issue any other documents to assist in obtaining an entry visa, nor can we ask the U.S. Consulate or Embassy to prioritize your visa application.

 If your host department has continued opportunities for you that match your current program objectives, they can request your DS-2019 be extended.
 Each department has an ISSS contact liaison who can initiate this process.
 Please note you or your department will be required to show you have adequate funding for this extension period.
 If you are currently ineligible for an extension due to your J-1 category limitations, a change of category may be possible at the discretion of USCIS.

 Scholars who are unable to extend their program or change category but cannot leave the U.S. could apply to USCIS to change to another non-immigrant status.
 The discretion of approval falls to United States Citizenship and Immigration Service (USCIS) and ISSS cannot assist in moving your request forward.
 If you are subject to the 212e Two Year Home Residency Requirement, you can consider filing a change of status based on an extreme or special situation.